wp-plugins/sell-from-blog/readme.txt

 == Changelog ==

 = 0.89 =
-* You can now ask people to let you use their email address in marketing purposes
+* You can now ask people to let you use their email address for marketing purposes
 * If you run out of codes the form will temporarily shut down until you replenish them

 = 0.88 =